GigaDevice's Industry-Leading Automotive Flash Memory Achieves 100 Million Units Shipment Milestone

 GigaDevice, as a fabless semiconductor company, offers enhanced flexibility to Tier-1 OEMs and automobile manufacturers as they develop electric vehicles as a critical future growth path.
 GigaDevice provides best-of-class supply chain management to global automotive design centers that depend on support across all regions.

+GigaDevice has been engaged in the automotive segment since 2015.
 The company's GD25/55 SPI NOR and GD5F SPI NAND flash series achieved AEC-Q100 certification in 2019 and 2022, respectively.
-After nearly a decade of technological innovation and quality management improvement, the 100 million units shipment milestone represents GigaDevice's unwavering commitment.
+After nearly a decade of technological innovation and quality management improvement, the 100 million units shipment milestone represents GigaDevice's unwavering commitment to the automotive memory market.
 GigaDevice will keep innovating to add value and assist in solving our customers' challenges.

 For further information, please contact: